-In a nutshell, IR35 was created to clamp down on ‘disguised employment’, to prevent contractors and others who would typically be viewed as ’employed’ by HMRC from being taxed as if they were ‘self-employed’.
+In a nutshell, IR35 (the Intermediaries Legislation) was created in 2000 to clamp down on ‘disguised employment’, to prevent contractors and others who would typically be viewed as ’employed’ by HMRC from being taxed as if they were ‘self-employed’.

-On the other hand, an IT contractor whose contracts fall within IR35 will draw down income in the form of a ‘deemed payment‘.
+On the other hand, a contractor whose contracts fall within IR35 will draw down income in the form of a ‘deemed payment‘.
 He will have to pay income tax and national insurance contributions on the entire amount.

 In addition, people caught by IR35 are granted a 5% expense allowance to cover the costs of running a limited company.
 They can also claim for standard ‘Section 198’ expenses such as pension contributions and business insurance costs.

 Unfortunately, this allowance is not available if you work for a public sector body (from April 2017 onwards), or a private sector organisation (from April 2020 onwards).

 All limited company contractors should calculate their Corporation Tax and VAT liabilities in the normal way, regardless of whether they are caught by IR35 or not.

 What is the financial impact in real terms?

 There is a large difference in the take-home pay of contractors inside and outside IR35.